nicholascloud/jsdoc3-dash/README.md

 ## Building

-The current jsdoc3 docset is in the `build` directory.
+The current JSDoc docset is in the `build` directory.
 To rebuild the documentation:

 - `> npm install`
 - `> jake build`